ward/run/_drafts/2019-05-19-20km-door-brussel.md

 The [Antwerp 10 Miles][antwerp10miles] was my main spring goal.
 However, I also signed up for the 20 km door Brussel again.
 Last year I broke into the top 1000, running 1:27:59 on a hot sunny day.
-I figured if the weather turned out better this year, I could easily PR.
+I figured if the weather turned out better this year, I could easily break that course PR.
 Not only am I in better shape, but hot weather also really affects me.
-As the date drew nearer, the weather seemed to be almost as good as it can get for this time of year.
+As the date drew nearer, the weather seemed to be almost as good as it can get for running this time of
+year: 16ish C, likely cloudy.
 Guess I would be taking it slightly more seriously.

 ## Training